History of San Diego State University: Establishment

 In the late 1890s, San Diego officials believed that a normal school should be established to help the town grow and increase certification of teachers.
 The tuition and travel for out-of-town normal schools were large and San Diegans desired to have a closer school.
 San Diego had to compete with Fresno, Los Angeles, and several other cities for a school, and its first attempt to establish one in 1895 was vetoed by California governor James Budd.
 On March 13, 1897, Governor Budd changed course and signed legislation appropriating $50,000 to allow for the establishment of a state normal school in San Diego, to be located in University Heights.
 By 1905, total funds appropriated to the school totaled $333,300.

 The board of trustees for San Diego Normal School was established by Budd and first met on June 3, 1897.
-They appointed Samuel T. Black, who had previously served as the California Superintendent for Public Instruction, as president of the new school by unanimous decision on October 1, 1898.
+They appointed Samuel T. Black, who had previously served as the California state superintendent of public instruction, as president of the new school by unanimous decision on October 1, 1898.
 On January 21, 1898, the San Diego firm Hebbard and Gill was selected to design the new school building.
 The architect Irving Gill, who developed the building in a Beaux-Arts style, was responsible for the design.
 The ground was broken for construction on August 1, the cornerstone of the building was laid on December 10, and the building was dedicated on May 1, 1899.
 During the building's construction, the first classes were held at the Hill Block on the southwest corner of 6th and F street in downtown San Diego beginning on November 1, 1898.
 The classes moved to the Normal School in May 1899, even as construction continued.
 135 students (90% of whom were women), were enrolled by the end of the first year; enrollment grew to 400 by 1910.